What Do I Do When A Conversation With My Spouse Gets Physical?

 Divorce and separation is one of the most stressful life events you can experience.
 It seems as if everything is in a state of upheaval: your finances, your time with your children, and your emotional health.
 The accusations a separating couple can fling at each other can be really upsetting and sometimes scary.

-Many time clients ask me what to do if they find themselves having an argument with their spouse that gets heated, and more importantly what to do if the argument gets physical?
+Many times clients ask me what to do if they find themselves having an argument with their spouse that gets heated, and more importantly what to do if the argument gets physical.